 Yes, it is.
-So is your mobile phone, your automobile, and your web browser.
+So is your mobile phone, your car, and your web browser.

-Machines keep trackable records in their memory banks.
-Most of the time these records are never used.
-They are destroyed or wiped clean when electronic devices are trashed or recycled.
+Machines keep records in their memory banks.
+These records rarely get used.
+Most of the time they’re destroyed when your electronic devices are trashed.

-However, if you ever find yourself involved in an investigation, your devices provide clues about how they were used.
-We’ve seen countless examples of police tracking cell phones and credit cards to solve crimes.
+However, if you’re ever involved in an investigation, your devices provide clues about how they were used.
+We’ve seen many examples of police tracking cell phones and credit cards to solve crimes.

 Your printer has a story to tell too.

-A niche branch of forensic science, printer stenography examines the history of printers and copiers.
-Using digital clues, scientists determine which specific machine printed a certain document, and what time it was printed.
+Printer stenography studies the history of printers and copiers.
+This branch of forensic science uses digital clues to tell which machine printed a certain document and what time it was printed.

-After printer forensics outed Reality Winner as a government whistle blower in 2018, people started looking twice at their unassuming office printers…and whistleblower activists began scrambling for software encryption solutions.
+After printer forensics outed Reality Winner as a government whistle-blower in 2018, people looked twice at their office printers…and activists scrambled for software encryption solutions.

-Printer stenography is not new.
-Your color laser printer has been tracking you for decades.
-The makers of color copiers introduced the Machine Identification Code in the mid-1980s in an effort to stop counterfeiters.
+The makers of color copiers first used the Machine Identification Code in the mid-1980s to stop counterfeiters.

 The Machine Identification Code

-As a result Xerox developed the Machine Identification Code (MIC).
-The MIC is a unique printer number represented by a repeating series of yellow dots printed on every page that printer prints.
-The dots appear as tiny black spots when viewed under ultraviolet light but are invisible to the naked eye.
+Every printer prints a series of repeating yellow dots know as the MIC.
+The dots appear as tiny black spots when viewed under ultraviolet light, but are invisible to the naked eye.

-In addition, software embedded in color scanners recognizes the yellow dots on American cash, preventing bills from being scanned.
-Xerox was granted U.S. Patent No 5515451 for the MIC, which prevents counterfeiters from scanning real money or printing a convincing copy.
+In addition, color scanners spot the yellow dots on American cash, preventing bills from being scanned.
+Xerox owns U.S. Patent No 5515451 for creating the MIC.

 The MIC Catches Criminals

-In October 2004, PCWorld reported Dutch authorities caught two counterfeiters by tracing the hidden yellow dots back to their Canon laser printer.
+In October 2004, PCWorld reported Dutch police caught two forgers by tracing their fake money back to their Canon laser printer.

 Within months, civil rights group Electronic Frontier Foundation began decoding the MIC.
-Once deciphered, the grid of yellow dots revealed the date and time the document was printed.
-It also revealed the serial number of the machine it was printed on.
+The grid of yellow dots show the date and time the document was printed.
+In addition, it also shows the printer’s serial number.

-In August 2018, Reality Winner, a former intelligence officer, pled guilty to leaking classified documents to a news outlet.
-Investigators used the MIC on the documents to determine when and where they were printed.
-Crossed reference with security footage revealed Winner as the whistleblower.
-The report Winner leaked allegedly showed evidence of Russian interference in the 2016 United States presidential elections.
+In August 2018, Reality Winner, a former intelligence officer, admitted to leaking documents to a news outlet.
+Investigators used the MIC to tell when and where the documents were printed.
+The MIC, cross referenced with security footage, revealed Winner as the whistle-blower.
+The report Winner leaked allegedly showed Russian influence in the 2016 United States elections.

-Machine identification codes evolved with the times.
-In 2018, scientists at the TU Dresden analyzed the patterns of 106 printer models and found four different coding schemes.
+The MIC changes with the times.
+In 2018, scientists at the TU Dresden studied 106 printer models and found four types of codes.

-While privacy advocates seek ways around the MIC, government agencies and printer makers keep one step ahead.
-Changes in laser intensity and text shading can also be used in printer forensics.
-However it is unknown if such methods are being employed.
+While privacy seekers look for ways around the MIC, governments and printer makers stay one step ahead.
+Furthermore, changes in laser strength and text shading can also be used to track printers.
+However, it is unknown if such methods are being used.

-In addition, the EURion constellation (or Omron rings) is a pattern printed on banknotes worldwide.
-Color copiers recognize the pattern and prevent currency from being copied and counterfeited.
+In addition, the EURion constellation (or Omron rings) is a pattern printed on currency.
+Color copiers know the pattern and will not copy currency.

 Going Off Code

-If you aren’t comfortable with a printer that uses MIC, buy an older model that does not use it.
-HP Color Laserjet 4500 and 8500 series of printers don’t display tracking dots.
+Want to avoid the MIC?
+For starters, you can buy an older printer that doesn’t use it.
+HP Color Laserjet 4500 and 8500 series of printers don’t use tracking dots.
 In addition, the Samsung CLP 500 series and several models of older Oki laser printers are MIC-free.
 Any new color laser printer bought today will likely display MIC dots.

-However, there are other ways to avoid the Machine Identification Code.
+However, there are other ways to avoid the MIC.
 Print and scan documents in black-and-white, or convert documents to black-and-white using an image editor.
-This eliminates trackable yellow dots.
+This removes the yellow dots.

-In addition, it appears that inkjet printers and monochrome laser printers do not use the MIC.
-It’s unknown if inkjets and monochrome laser printers use another type of forensic tracking.
+In addition, it appears inkjet printers and black-and-white laser printers do not use the MIC.
+It’s unknown if inkjets and black-and-white laser printers use another type of tracking code.